atomicparade/preen/README.md

 * If a location is not specified, GPS coordinates are present, and `strip_gps_data` is `False`, a DuckDuckGo Maps link will be provided to the GPS coordinates.
+* For video files: The caption, location, GPS data, and orientation are pulled from the XMP sidecar file `FILENAME.xmp`.

 ### Example input